Lucy Innes Williams

 After a number of years in a self-imposed creative wilderness, Lucy decided it was high time she got her hands dirty again and so returned her focus to a freelance studio practice alongside consulting for other artists.

-Having relocated with her family from London to Falmouth, Cornwall in August 2018, she is revelling in all that the artistic community, space and gorgeously moody weather has to offer.
+Having relocated with her family from London to Falmouth, Cornwall in August 2018, she loves life by the sea and playing a part in the mind-bendingly prolific creative community of Cornwall.

 Artistic interests include highly-ornate textiles, patterns, and the decorative arts of the early-mid 20th Century.
 Passions in this area include bright colours, bold shapes and joyous mark-making.